esb580/audio/README.md

 - Note: My resources are not impacted by this setup hardly at all.
 So, I assume a smaller workstation would be fine, too.

 # Main Packages added:
 1. Audacity - Pretty "...simple", verging on intuitive.
-Good docs and userbase.
+Good docs and user base.
 Nice results on playback.
 2. Guitarix - Was able to get a clean sound without too much tweaking, and add virtual representations of pedals I am familiar with.
 GUI makes it pretty nice to figure out what you are doing on a virtual level, and the controls are easy to understand.
 One exception is the knob controls are funky and take a little practice.
 3. Jack/qjackctl - Needed some mental leaps to get going, but then it was mainly a game of follow the signal path.
 I guess it is as simple as it can be, but still requires a lot of up front research.